 Many strength coaches like myself preach quality over quantity.
-It’s not how much you do, but how you do it!
+It’s not how much you do—it’s how you do it!
 Squats are no exception.

-When it comes to squats, a full range of motion with less weight will often trump a partial range of motion with more weight.
-Keep in mind that work equals force times distance – you can increase the amount of work performed by going a greater distance.
-Those that full squat on a regular basis will always be able to do half squats with a decent weight, but the opposite is not true, and as Tom Platz used to say: “Half squats equals half legs!”
+When it comes to squats, a full range of motion with less weight often trumps a partial range of motion with more weight.
+Remember: work equals force times distance.
+You can increase the amount of work performed simply by going a greater distance.
+Those who full squat regularly can always do half squats with decent weight—but the opposite is not true.
+As Tom Platz famously said, “Half squats equals half legs!”

-To perform a full squat, bend the knees first (not the hips), make sure the knees track over the middle toes (and yes, it’s okay for the knees to pass the toes), keep the back flat and the trunk as upright/vertical as possible, and go down deep.
-How deep?
-Think: “ass to grass… butt to heels… hamstrings draping calves… and leave a stain on the floor.”
-That deep!
+To perform a full squat, bend the knees first (not the hips), ensure the knees track over the middle toes (and yes, it’s okay for the knees to pass the toes—here’s why), keep the back flat and the torso as upright as possible, and go deep.

 This is what it should look like: